agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 The data that the Thematic Workflow Engine is handling is:

 -   Parameters of the execution (including information about the products and the actual product files that are used in the execution),

 -   Description of the processing component that defines the inputs, the outputs and their types, the type of the processing component (either a script or a WPS server),

 -   The progress, log and error messages,

 -   Configuration of the nodes where the execution takes place.

 ## Thematic Workflow Management

 ### General

 The Workflow Management component contains the implementation for workflow management for the thematic processing subsystem.
-The purpose of the Workflow Management component is to allow processing and pre-processing workflows parametrization for chaining multiple operators on input satellite products.

-The Workflow Management component contains the implementation for workflow management for the thematic processing subsystem.
 The purpose